JakeFRCSE/BiCodeRAG/README.md

 ```

-All of the files introduced at current branch is copied from [facebookresearch/FiD](https://github.com/facebookresearch/FiD/tree/main)
+All of the files are based on [facebookresearch/FiD](https://github.com/facebookresearch/FiD/tree/main) and [transformers library](https://github.com/huggingface/transformers)